Going the Extra 1200 Miles: A Story of Doing the Right Thing

 Living iCoStore’s Core Values

-When one of iCoStore’s clients, a wind energy company, planned an opening ceremony for a new wind farm in rural Kansas, it was more than just a ribbon-cutting.
-Community members, local landowners, company executives, and the entire team of workers gathered to mark the occasion. iCoStore was honored to support this celebration by providing custom hats to commemorate the day and represent the company’s brand.
+When one of iCoStore’s clients, a wind energy company, prepared to open a new wind farm in rural Kansas, the event represented far more than a ribbon-cutting ceremony.
+Community members, local landowners, company executives, and the full project team were coming together to celebrate years of planning and hard work.

 Ready To See A Real On-Demand Store In Action?